Why you should work asynchronously

 To make remote work successful, it’s not enough to digitize traditional workflows.
 Asynchronous work offers many advantages, but in practice, the shift to async requires adoption of remote-first tools and more importantly, a remote-first culture.
 That means defaulting to things like GitHub or Google Docs as your primary means of collaboration and reserving more synchronous tools like Slack or Zoom as points of escalation only when the urgency or complexity of the communication requires it.
 If you’re considering adopting more asynchronous workflows (you should!), I encourage you to check out my previous post on how to approach working asynchronously.
 After all, how you work is just as important as what you work on, so why not use the best, most modern workflows available.

-Thank you and :sparkles: to Jed Verity and Lizzy Soltis for the conversations, observations, frameworks, and suggestions that inspired (and are reflected in) this post.
+Thank you and to Jed Verity and Lizzy Soltis for the conversations, observations, frameworks, and suggestions that inspired (and are reflected in) this post.
 Thanks also to @randw on Twitter, who when I asked about ideas for this post, they replied with a presentation I gave 8 years ago and subsequently forgot about.

-1. If you’re a professional, there’s a good chance that you’re a knowledge worker.
+If you’re a professional, there’s a good chance that you’re a knowledge worker.
 Your deliverable at the end of each day, doesn’t actually exist beyond electrical impulses in the cloud.
-Through meetings, discussions, and drafting, you create organizational knowledge.
+Through meetings, discussions, and drafting, you create organizational knowledge. ↩

-2. Making work naturally visible is one of the “cheapest” and most impactful forms of communication for distributed teams.
-This requires low-friction tooling that organically captures and exposes process and the necessary psychological safety and trust to make high-visibility workflows low-risk for those involved.
+Making work naturally visible is one of the “cheapest” and most impactful forms of communication for distributed teams.
+This requires low-friction tooling that organically captures and exposes process and the necessary psychological safety and trust to make high-visibility workflows low-risk for those involved. ↩

-3. That said, there’s a lot that you get for “free” from working in-person, that is painful if you don’t purposefully recreate through remote work.
+That said, there’s a lot that you get for “free” from working in-person, that is painful if you don’t purposefully recreate through remote work. ↩

-4. The optimal cycle rate will speed up the overall system.
-Even if a single batch feels slower, because you’re waiting for a well-thought-out reply with links to source material instead of the instant gratification of a series of stream-of-conscious chat messages, the overall time for the team to ship an idea will decrease due to (A) parallelizing work to minimize blockers, (B) reducing decision churn through clarity, thoroughness, and forward thinking (fast thinking vs. slow thinking), © shifting communications from optimizing for the single sender to optimizing for the long-tail of recipients through one-to-many communications, and (D) building up shared context that increases tempo, quality, and resiliency of the team over time.
+The optimal cycle rate will speed up the overall system.
+Even if a single batch feels slower, because you’re waiting for a well-thought-out reply with links to source material instead of the instant gratification of a series of stream-of-conscious chat messages, the overall time for the team to ship an idea will decrease due to (A) parallelizing work to minimize blockers, (B) reducing decision churn through clarity, thoroughness, and forward thinking (fast thinking vs. slow thinking), © shifting communications from optimizing for the single sender to optimizing for the long-tail of recipients through one-to-many communications, and (D) building up shared context that increases tempo, quality, and resiliency of the team over time. ↩

-5. Doctors appointments, mid-day grocery runs, haircuts, or just going for a walk around the block because you’re not feeling it.
-Work when you’re productive and do what you need to do to take care of your life, when you need to.
+Doctors appointments, mid-day grocery runs, haircuts, or just going for a walk around the block because you’re not feeling it.
+Work when you’re productive and do what you need to do to take care of your life, when you need to. ↩

-6. This is the engineering concept of multiplexing applied to humans.
+This is the engineering concept of multiplexing applied to humans.
 Rather than waiting for one large unit of work to conclude before starting the next, you start 2, 3, or 4 small tasks in parallel, and make progress on each individually.
-By breaking work into their smaller tasks and make smaller, more frequent changes, you can gain confidence with each change, respond in nearer-to-real-time, and allows for better allocation of resources.
+By breaking work into their smaller tasks and make smaller, more frequent changes, you can gain confidence with each change, respond in nearer-to-real-time, and allows for better allocation of resources. ↩

-7. Knowledge workers are most productive when they have large blocks of uninterrupted time.
-A two hour block of time is not fungible with four thirty minute blocks, or more realistically, that thirty minute block being further subdivided into three ten-minute blocks of uninterrupted time between responding to DMs.
+Knowledge workers are most productive when they have large blocks of uninterrupted time.
+A two hour block of time is not fungible with four thirty minute blocks, or more realistically, that thirty minute block being further subdivided into three ten-minute blocks of uninterrupted time between responding to DMs. ↩

 If you enjoyed this post, you might also enjoy:

-Ben Balter is the Director of Engineering Operations and Culture at GitHub, the world’s largest software development platform.
-Previously, as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
+Ben Balter is the Director of Hubber Enablement within the Office of the COO at GitHub, the world’s largest software development platform, ensuring all Hubbers can do their best (remote) work.
+Previously, he served as the Director of Technical Business Operations, and as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
 As a Staff Technical Program manager for Enterprise and Compliance, Ben managed GitHub’s on-premises and SaaS enterprise offerings, and as the Senior Product Manager overseeing the platform’s Trust and Safety efforts, Ben shipped more than 500 features in support of community management, privacy, compliance, content moderation, product security, platform health, and open source workflows to ensure the GitHub community and platform remained safe, secure, and welcoming for all software developers.
 Before joining GitHub’s Product team, Ben served as GitHub’s Government Evangelist, leading the efforts to encourage more than 2,000 government organizations across 75 countries to adopt open source philosophies for code, data, and policy development.
 More about the author →

 This page is open source.
 Please help improve it.